 - The proper documents that must be provided by an individual player during any game when challenged as to his Identity or Age.
-(See Section 3 for details). - The proper documents that must be provided by a team manager (or appropriate team representative) to the league upon request that proves a particular individual is an official member of that team's roster.
+(See Section 3 for details), see team roster on nwibl.org web site - The proper documents that must be provided by a team manager (or appropriate team representative) to the league upon request that proves a particular individual is an official member of that team's roster.
 (See Section 3 for details).